-The 6-in-1 vaccine is one of the first vaccines your baby will have.
+The 6-in-1 vaccine is 1 of the first vaccines your baby will have.

-It's given as a single injection to protect your baby against 6 serious childhood diseases:
+It's given as a single injection to protect your baby against 6 serious childhood conditions:

-Your baby needs 3 doses to make sure they develop strong immunity to the diseases the vaccine protects against.
+They need 3 doses to make sure they develop strong immunity to the conditions the vaccine protects against.

 Every time another dose of the vaccine is given, your baby's immune response increases.

 The 6-in-1 vaccine is injected into your baby's thigh.

 The 6-in-1 vaccine works well.

 It produces very good immunity to diphtheria, tetanus, whooping cough, Hib, polio and hepatitis B infections.

 6-in-1 vaccine safety